Sessions:

 SPEAKERS:

-Kensuke Otsuyama, The University of Tokyo
+Kensuke Otsuyama, Kobe University

 Thomas Kox, Weizenbaum Institute, Berlin